Table of Contents

 - Spend some time in the Jhinu Danda hot springs.

-- Get to know the locals by spending a few nights in their homes.
+- Please get to know the locals by staying in their homes.

-11 days Annapurna base camp trek is a short trek package for people who want to explore the Annapurna region in a short period.
-The trail passes through stunning scenery, a wide range of climates, and settlements with rich cultural traditions.
+Eleven days Annapurna base camp trek is a short trek package for people who want to explore the Annapurna region in a short period.
+The trail passes through stunning scenery, various climates, and settlements with rich cultural traditions.